xiaojielei/tp/docs/team/hannahtay.md

   * `ViewExpense.puml`: Shows how the expenses are retrieved and displayed
 * Added implementation details of the Add Expense component
 * Added implementation details of the View Expense component
+* Added implementation details of the Delete Expense component